Average Hotel Cost Per Night in Atlantic City New Jersey (2026) | Price Guide

 Although rates vary by property and season, you can expect Atlantic City hotels to average about $178 per night in 2026, with clear splits by star tier and timing.

-You’ll see hotel price fluctuations tied to both star rating and calendar: 4-star properties average roughly $260, 3-star about $210, and the citywide mean reflects that mix.
+You’ll see hotel price fluctuations tied to both star rating and calendar.
+A 4-star property can average roughly $260, a 3-star stay may sit closer to about $210, and the citywide average reflects a mix of budget, midrange, casino, and resort-style hotels.

-Seasonal demand factors drive the curve—June to August is peak, pushing average nightly rates toward $228 in August, while winter softens demand, with January averaging $138.
+Seasonal demand drives much of the curve.
+June through August is the peak beach and boardwalk period, pushing average nightly rates toward $228 in August.
+Winter softens demand, with January averaging closer to $138.

-Seasonal demand peaks in June–August—August averages climb to $228, while winter cools rates to about $138 in January
+Seasonal demand peaks in June through August.
+August averages can climb to about $228, while winter rates may cool to around $138 in January.

-Your weekday choices matter: Mondays trend lowest near $125, while Saturdays spike to about $212.
+Your weekday choices matter, too.
+Mondays trend lowest near $125, while Saturdays can spike to about $212 because more travelers book weekend casino, event, and beach trips.

-Use this data to claim freedom in planning—book off-peak or on Mondays to stretch your budget, or target summer if you prioritize vibe over cost.
+Use this data to take control of your planning.
+Book off-peak or on Mondays to stretch your budget, or target summer if you prioritize atmosphere, beach access, nightlife, and boardwalk energy over the lowest possible rate.

-This concise, market-aware snapshot gives you actionable levers to control spend and optimize stay quality without sacrificing liberation.
+This concise, market-aware snapshot gives you actionable levers to control spend and optimize stay quality without sacrificing the Atlantic City experience.

 How Atlantic City Hotel Location Affects Price